 COPD is the 4th leading cause of death in the United States, killing more than 3 million Americans every year, and currently has no cure.
 Additionally, the rates of COPD are rapidly growing creating a $3 billion US market opportunity.

-Current technologies, including high-flow nasal cannulas, non-invasive ventilators, and invasive ventilators, differ from the heliox respiratory assist device in that they use greater force or pressure to deliver oxygen to the lungs, which could damage the lung tissue.
-This also decreases patient adherence to treatments, leading to a greater occurrence of adverse events.
+Current technologies, including high-flow nasal cannulas, non-invasive ventilators, and invasive ventilators use high force or pressure to deliver oxygen to the lungs, which could damage the lung tissue.
+This also decreases patient adherence to treatments.

-Additionally, Hespiro™ can overcome one of the largest COPD issues, which is patient adherence.
+The technology may overcome one of the largest COPD issues, which is patient adherence.
 Patients do not want to use current technology because the high-pressure flow is uncomfortable.
-The low-pressure system developed at SaiOx™ does not have this problem.

 How it Works

-Hespiro™ technology delivers a mixture of heliox and oxygen to the patient.
 Due to the low density of helium, greater airflow occurs into the lungs, therefore decreasing the work of breathing.
+This enables heliox and oxygen to move deeper into the lungs.
 In turn, this helps increase the patient’s blood oxygen levels.

-Low density heliox carries oxygen more easily and deeper into the lungs, decreasing the work of breathing and increasing patient blood oxygen levels.
+Low density heliox has been shown to carry oxygen more easily and deeper into the lungs, decreasing the work of breathing and increasing patient blood oxygen levels.*

 SaiOx™ plans to continue developing different generations of the Hespiro™ device.
-These developments will include a home device and a field device that can treat COPD in various settings.
+These developments may include a home device and a field device that can treat COPD in various settings.